Lewisite

 Lewisite (L) (A-243) is an organoarsenic compound.
-It was once manufactured in the U.S., Japan, Germany and the Soviet Union for use as a chemical weapon, acting as a vesicant (blister agent) and lung irritant.
+It was once manufactured in the United States, Japan, Germany and the Soviet Union for use as a chemical weapon, acting as a vesicant (blister agent) and lung irritant.
 Although the substance is colorless and odorless in its pure form, impure samples of lewisite are a yellow, brown, violet-black, green, or amber oily liquid with a distinctive odor that has been described as similar to geraniums.

-Apart from its use as a weapon of war, lewisite is useless; a chemist from the United States Army's chemical warfare laboratories said that "no one has ever found any use for the compound".
+Lewisite is named after the US chemist and soldier Winford Lee Lewis (1878–1943).
+Lewisite has no applications other than use as a chemical weapon—a chemist from the United States Army's chemical warfare laboratories said that "no one has ever found any use for the compound".

 Chemical reactions

 The compound is prepared by the addition of arsenic trichloride to acetylene in the presence of a suitable catalyst: